Josh Rogers and Keibert Ruiz, his catcher with ‘crazy heart,’ guide the Nats past the Marlins

 The Marlins made two errors in the inning.
 The Nationals’ defense was much crisper for Josh Rogers.
 When he arrived from Rochester in early September, chosen to start the back half of a doubleheader, Rogers credited Ruiz, the Nationals’ new top prospect, with helping him find success with the Red Wings.
 They worked together for a month before Ruiz was promoted.
 Rogers wasn’t far behind.

 “He’s got crazy heart, and he wants to win,” Rogers said.
 “He jumped me in the fifth inning in Rochester one time.
-He comes out and he’s like, ‘Hey, this is what we’re going to do; this is how it’s going to be!’
+He comes out, and he’s like, ‘Hey, this is what we’re going to do; this is how it’s going to be!’
 I’m like: ‘Oh, my God.
 This guy is 23 years old coming at me like this.
 Let’s go, man.’ ”

 As two reasons to watch these rebuilding Nationals, their public personalities are yin and yang.
 Rogers bounces around the field and the dugout, even on start days, high-fiving teammates and hugging coaches.
-When no one is on base, he rocks before each pitch, a way to gain rhythm that can look like a nervous tick.
-He tried it in Rochester this spring and it stuck.
+When no one is on base, he rocks before each pitch, a way to gain rhythm that can look like a nervous tic.
+He tried it in Rochester this spring, and it stuck.
 It’s hard to believe he hasn’t done it his whole life.

 Ruiz is much more reserved off the field, a listener who often talks with a slight grin.
 But in the eighth inning Tuesday, after Rogers exited with two on, Ruiz squeezed a low fastball from Andres Machado and thought he had strike three against Bryan De La Cruz.
 But plate umpire Gabe Morales stayed still, indicating ball, and Ruiz yelled and clapped his glove.
 Morales stepped in front of Ruiz to say, “That ball is down, all right?”
 Ruiz kept his eyes forward and threw back to Machado.

 “Just thought it was a strike, you know?”
 Ruiz said.
 “I got emotional in that situation, especially in a big situation of the game.
-But after that I talked to him and we were fine.”
+But after that I talked to him, and we were fine.”

 “I love the fact that he was so engaged that he thought it was a good pitch and he got a little bit frustrated,” Manager Dave Martinez said.
 “But he went out there the next inning and apologized to Gabe.
 I actually said something to Gabe about, you know: ‘He’s a good kid.
 He’s passionate about the game; you got to respect that.’ ”